 What is the course about?

-The team of dedicated tutors are all practising artists and makers who offer a range of areas of expertise in textiles and aim to create a stimulating and challenging environment enabling individual students to be supported in their chosen path.
+The team of dedicated tutors are all practicing artists and makers who offer a range of areas of expertise in textiles, and aim to create a stimulating and challenging environment enabling individual students to be supported in their chosen path.